astramieri/astramieri/README.md

 ### 🌙 Nighttime

-- Indie Hacker and *wannabe* aspiring entrepreneur
+- Indie Hacker and *aspiring* entrepreneur
 - Building side projects from the ground up, embracing the full development lifecycle

 Feel free to reach out to me for collaborations or if you have any interesting ideas! 😄